machander-byte/AI-Automation/README.md

 | `RSS_FEEDS` | Comma-separated list of RSS URLs | Verge, Ars Technica, Wired |

 The dedupe store uses SQLite (`better-sqlite3`).
 Delete `data/seen.db` if you want to reprocess everything.

+### Template presets

+You can pick a template directly from the homepage before you click **Generate Posters Now**, or set a default via `POSTER_TEMPLATE` in `.env`.
+The bundled presets are:

+- `midnight`: deep navy with neon bloom and rounded bullets.
+- `aurora`: purple/teal gradient with wave overlays and glowing grid.
+- `slate`: news-room inspired, serif headlines on a bright canvas.
+- `sunrise`: warm coral gradient with translucent glow accents.
+- `matrix`: synthwave-inspired black glass with neon grid + monospace fonts.
+- `paper`: retro newsprint texture with high-contrast serif typography.

+Schedulers and Docker deployments follow whatever `POSTER_TEMPLATE` is set to.
+Manual runs always use the template you chose in the UI for that request.

+### Template gallery & previews

+- Scroll to **Template Gallery** on <http://localhost:8080> to see live previews, font stacks, and palette swatches for every template before you run a batch.
+- The gallery images are generated on demand through `/demo/<templateId>` (e.g. `/demo/matrix`).
+Feel free to embed those routes elsewhere if you want dynamic previews in docs or admin panels.
+- To tweak typography, drop additional `.ttf` files into `assets/fonts/` and add them to `src/poster.js` (font registration) or directly override the `fonts` object in `src/templates.js` for each preset.

+### Manual overrides & automation

+- Use the checkboxes in the run form to render the same feed across multiple templates in one go, and adjust the **Posts per run** field without modifying `.env`.
+- Automation hooks:
+  - `GET /api/posters` &mdash; returns the latest run metadata plus ready-to-serve image URLs.
+  - `POST /api/run` &mdash; trigger a job with a JSON body such as:
+    ```json
+    {
+      "templates": ["midnight", "matrix"],
+      "maxPosts": 3
+    }
+    ```
+    The endpoint blocks until rendering finishes and replies with the applied templates/count.
+It responds with HTTP `409` if another run is already in progress.
+- The `/demo/<templateId>` previews (used by the gallery) are regular PNG responses you can embed in wikis, Slack, or dashboards.
+- Set `SLACK_WEBHOOK_URL` (and/or `WEBHOOK_URL`) to receive JSON summaries for every batch automatically.

+### Run history & bundles

+- Download the freshest poster set (all PNGs + a `summary.json`) via <http://localhost:8080/bundle/latest.zip>.
+- The dashboard now highlights recent runs (template mix, poster counts, average quality) so reviewers can audit progress at a glance.

 ## How It Works